 Tempeh bolognese is an earthy, rich, and flavorful sauce that you can make in just about 20 minutes.
-I am not a big fan of tempeh, but I LOVE it cooked this way.
+I am not a big fan of tempeh, but it's a flavor-packed plant-based protein when cooked this way.

 This easy tempeh recipe is perfect with spaghetti, gnocchi, lasagna, and polenta.
-It's my personal favorite vegan bolognese sauce of all time, and I am sure you'll love it too.
+It's a family favorite bolognese version, with loads of nutrition and umami.

 What is tempeh?